These days, many organisations recognise the benefits of developing Success Profiles for key roles.

 Specific analytical and problem solving skills required for successful performance in the role, or the level of required intellectual capacity (e.g. Spatial Reasoning, Verbal Comprehension, Error Checking ability, etc.).

-Success Profiles essentially become a ‘blueprint’ for success for the targeted role/s or group of roles, and can be used to support a range of HR, talent management and organisational development practices within an organisation, including:
+Success Profiles essentially become a ‘blueprint’ for success for the targeted group of roles, and can be used to support a range of HR, talent management and organisational development practices within an organisation, including the following:

 Our consultants are all Masters-qualified Business or Organisational psychologists with significant experience in designing, implementing and delivering talent management solutions for a range of public and private sector organisations.